2019 Volsk school attack: Investigation and trial

-A criminal case was opened under Part 3 of Article 30 - paragraphs "a, b, e" of Part 2 of Article 105 of the Criminal Code of the Russian Federation (attempted murder of two or more persons, committed in a generally dangerous way, with particular cruelty, with a rowdy motive).
+A criminal case was opened under Part 3 of Article 30 - paragraphs "a, b, e, j" of Part 2 of Article 105 of the Criminal Code of the Russian Federation (attempted murder of two or more persons, committed in a generally dangerous way, with particular cruelty, with a rowdy motive).

 The emergency at the Volsk school was taken under personal control by the regional children's rights commissioner Tatyana Zagorodnyaya.
 She met with Pulkin in the pretrial detention center.
 According to her, he asked about the condition of the injured girl.
 He burst into tears when he learned that she had gone blind in one eye.

 Daniil's mother said: "I was present at all the investigative actions.
 Daniil voluntarily tells about everything that happened.
 He is now very remorseful!"

 On 29 May, Pulkin was taken to the Volsky District Court to choose a preventive measure.
 “I didn’t want to kill anyone, I wanted to scare them and draw their attention to the fact that schoolchildren drink and lead an immoral lifestyle,” the teenager was quoted as saying.
 The offender was remanded in custody for 2 months (until 28 July).
 On 23 July the arrest was extended until 28 September, on 24 September — until 28 November, and on 25 November — until 27 January 2020.
 A total of 21 people were recognized as victims in the case: the victim Daria Kozlova, the students who were in the classroom, and the teacher.

 On 30 December 2019, it became known that the case had been referred to court.

 The trial began on 23 January 2020.
 Pulkin was remanded in custody until 29 June.
 On 22 June, the term was extended until 29 September.
 The mother of Daria Kozlova filed a claim for moral damages in the amount of one million rubles and 130 thousand for expenses.
 At the hearing on 21 July, Daniil made his final statement: the teenager admitted guilt with the exception of hooligan motives, asked for forgiveness from Daria, asked to leave him free and assign a suspended sentence, said that while in the pre-trial detention center, he understood a lot and became a different person.
 He spoke with a trembling voice.
 On 31 July, the prosecution requested 7 years of imprisonment for Pulkin.

 On 4 August 2020, the Volsky District Court sentenced Daniil Pulkin to 7 years of imprisonment in a correctional colony.
 In addition, the court ordered compensation of one million rubles to be paid to Daria's family.
 The defense and the prosecutor's office filed an appeal against the verdict.
 However, on 21 October 2020, the Saratov Regional Court upheld the verdict unchanged.

+On 12 September 2025, Daniil Pulkin was released from prison after serving his sentence.